 Step 1: Make Your Decision

 Quitting your job to become a consultant is a big decision.
 It’s one you don’t want to take lightly.
-We’ve studied the reasons why people decide to become consultants.

 Why People Become Consultants